alvaro-crespo/web_crawler/README.md

 ## Trade-offs, limitations and future improvements

-Within this ~4hr project there were a few trade offs, and some areas of future improvements:
+Within this ~4hr scope there were a few trade offs, and some areas of future improvements:

 - Async vs sync:
     - asynchronous I/O is more efficient than sequential requests, at the cost of more complex code.
 - Memory vs disk:
-    - The visited set of URLs and queue ones are stored in memory.
+    - The visited set of URLs and queued ones are stored in memory.
 This is simpler and faster, but has limits when scaling.
     - An improvement could be persisting results to a database for very large crawls.
 - Best practices:
     - Add rate limiting to be respectful for servers, as of now the crawler sends requests as quickly as a worker is available.